MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 //#define FILAMENT_RUNOUT_SENSOR
 {% endhighlight %}

-This one is optional yet cool feature to have.
-An extra endstop switch is required to detect if the filament is present or not and the switch usually in normally closed/open state when the filament is present.
-If filament ran out, M600 command will be issued immediately.
+This one is an optional but cool feature to have.
+An extra endstop switch is required to detect if the filament is present or not, with the switch in a normally closed/open state when the filament is present.
+If the filament runs out, an M600 command will be issued immediately.

 ***